We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 All accommodation options are dedicated to scuba diving packages and they range from dive resorts with swimming pool and spa facilities to those catering to the more price-conscious.

-For those that prefer to find their own accommodation in Indonesia, we also offer daily dive trips throughout Bali, Lembongan Island (near Bali), to Komodo Island, and from Manado (Sulawesi).
+For those that prefer to find their own accommodation in Indonesia, we also offer daily dive trips throughout Bali, Lembongan Island (near Bali), and from Manado (Sulawesi).

 Return to the top of the page